 VINCENT BENNETT, JR.

-Vincent Bennett, who passed away suddenly on September 19, 2013, was a Manager for Cisco Systems in Iselin, N.J. for 15 years, and an integral member of the First Responders Children’s Foundation’s inaugural Hero Awards Gala committee.
+Vincent Bennett, who passed away suddenly on September 19, 2013, was a Manager for Cisco Systems in Iselin, N.J. for 15 years, and an integral member of First Responders Children’s Foundation’s inaugural Hero Awards Gala Committee.
 The Gala was near and dear to Vince’s heart as he came from a family of first responders.
 He was a member of the National Sheriffs’ Association and an associate member of the International Association of the Chiefs of Police.
-In Vince’s memory, this scholarship will honor one exceptional freshman each year with a four-year award.
+In Vince’s memory, the scholarship named for him will honor one exceptional freshman each year with a four year award.

 The Vincent Bennett, Jr. Memorial scholarship is awarded annually to an incoming freshman who is the child of a law enforcement officer or firefighter who was killed or permanently disabled in the line of duty.
 This award recognizes financial need, academic achievement and candidate must show a strong commitment to service in the community.
 A declared major is not required, but preference will be given to eligible candidates who are majoring in the engineering fields.